 US health insurance usually won't help on-island.
 Foreign visitors should expect to pay first for treatment and claim later, if eligible.
+This is the top reason visitors search for bonaire health insurance for tourists before they fly.

 Confirm recreational scuba is included, hyperbaric treatment is not excluded, and evacuation support is clearly covered.